Special Technologies

 Battery Life Information

-To determine how long a piece of equipment may run using a fully charged battery, one simply divides the AmpHrs capacity of the battery by how many Amps a device uses.
-Theoretically, an 18 AmpHr battery could run a 1.8 Amp device for 10 hours at 100% efficiency.
+To determine how long a piece of equipment may run in hours using a fully charged battery, one simply divides:

-However, inverters are not that efficient; we recommend assumption of 60% efficiencyª for practical expectations.
-So, to estimate operating life:
+However, batteries and inverters are not that efficient.
+Due to chemical and physical limitations of batteries and inverters, we recommend use of 60% efficiency for practical expectations.
+So, to estimate practical operating life:

 If you only know the wattage of a device you may calculate Amps for estimation purposes using: